strimzi/strimzi.github.io/_posts/2018-05-17-running-strimzi-on-openshift-online.md

 With the topic being ready, we can now deploy the jobs.
 The producer job will send in total 1000 messages at a speed of approximately one message per second.
 After it sends all 1000 messages it will terminate.
 You can follow the progress in the log.
-The consumer job will be consuming the messages send by the producer job.
+The consumer job will be consuming the messages sent by the producer job.
 Once it receives all 1000 messages, it will also terminate.
 These jobs will verify that our Kafka deployment really works.
 The YAML below can be used to deploy both jobs.